ansal-p-mathew/retail-sales-analysis/README.md

 This project presents an end-to-end data analytics workflow to analyze customer shopping behavior and generate actionable insights.

-The analysis is structured using:
+The analysis is structured using

 * **Descriptive Analytics (What happened)**